anburger/DUDeepLearningExam/README.md

 ============================================

-Running the jupyter notebook `ResNeXt_tests_ABurger.ipynb` needs the `TestFigures/`-directory and the `resnext.pytorch`- directory `GoogleColabNotebook/ResNeXt_TrainOnFlower-102_Data_ABurger.ipynb` has been tested on google colab and runs without any local files.
+Running the jupyter notebook `ResNeXt_tests_ABurger.ipynb` needs the `TestFigures/`-directory and the `resnext.pytorch`- directory.

+`GoogleColabNotebook/ResNeXt_TrainOnFlower-102_Data_ABurger.ipynb` has been tested on google colab and runs without any local files.

 ============================================